hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 * Distinguish between variables and positional parameters
 * Recognize variables and positional parameters in code written by someone else
 * Implement positional parameters and variables in a bash script
-* Integrate for loops and variables
+* Integrate for loops and positional parameters

 ## What is a variable again?